Dking07/fivem-speed-gain-fix/README.md

 ### Modifications

-* Remove the 'fDownforceModifier' line if it exists;
+* Remove the 'fDownforceModifier' line if it exists; (It's not necessary, but I recommend it)
 * Add CCarHandlingData in the SubHandlingData section, like this:
     ```
     <SubHandlingData>